crattis/ssh_keyverification/README.md

 # ssh_key_verification
-Quick shell script by Chris Brenton at ACM to share SSH Public keys for people to confirm fingerprints on first ssh.
+This is a quick shell script by Chris Brenton at ACM to share SSH Public keys so people can confirm fingerprints on the first SSH.
+Mr. Brenton presented this in the 2025-05-02 Active Counter Measures Fireside Friday webinar.

-Run the script "key" and email output to new users to have a way to confirm fingerprint when logging into a server via ssh.
+Run the script "key" and email the output to new users to have a way to confirm the fingerprint when logging into a server via SSH.